RicYaben/blog/_portfolio/riotpot.md

 ## 2.3 Implementation

 Due to the breaking changes introduced in our design, the first point of action was to map the application processes, and identify elements that we could utilise.
-We spent a great deal of resources to refactor and document the code in place, and pacing our next steps.
+We spent a great deal of resources to refactor and document the code in place ([#62](https://github.com/aau-network-security/riotpot/issues/62)), and pacing our next steps.
 During the first half of the project we dedicated our efforts to the internal implementation of the honeypot.
 We discuss this process in more detail in [Section 2.3.1](#231-shaping-the-honeypot2.3.1-shaping-the-honeypot).
 The second part of the project focused on the implementation of the UI, as described in [Section 2.3.2](#232-ui).